marcoswastaken/erdos_paware/README.md

 #### Mean Reciprocal Rank

-This metric gives a score that indicates how close the the top the first known relevant result appears.
-A perfect score of 1 is achieve is the top result of every query is relevant.
+This metric gives a score that indicates how close to the top the first known relevant result appears.
+A perfect score of 1 is achieved if the top result of every query is relevant.

 To compute reciprocal rank for a given query, we applied the following formula:
 $$\text{RR}=\dfrac{1}{n}$$